UCL/cath-funfhmmer/genome_assignments/getting_FunFam_assignments_for_genomes_using_cath-resolve-hits.md

-Generating CATH superfamily and FunFam assignments for genomes
+Generating CATH superfamily and FunFam assignments for genomes using cath-resolve-hits
 ======

 1. Go to working directory